-Note: EIV will continue to be generated and must be used in conjunction with review of documents to compare employment and income information provided by client.
+Note: Enterprise Income Verification (EIV) System reports will continue to be generated and must be used in conjunction with review of documents to compare employment and income information provided by client.

 Verifications cannot be older than 180 days from the effective date of the certification for both applicants and participants.